-The ‘Change-Agile’ Organization: Growth Through Employee EmpowermentPresident of Mercer's Career Business
+The ‘Change-Agile’ Organization: Growth Through Employee EmpowermentPresident, Career, and Head of Strategy at Mercer

 Disruption rules the world of work these days as technology and demography transform the business models of organizations.
 For decades, organizations have been fighting the war for talent—yet they’ve taken an incremental, evolutionary approach in the face of revolutionary change.

 With multiple generations in the workforce, and as mobile technology frees workers from their desks, firms are challenged to change rapidly.
 As Mercer’s Talent Trends 2017 Global Study shows, 93 percent of organizations worldwide report they are planning to redesign their structure in the next two years—yet only 4 percent of business executives say their organization is “change agile.”

 But do they have a true grasp of what change agile means?
 Digitization, robotics, and AI—artificial intelligence—are, understandably, on C-suite minds and tongues as technological forces wreak havoc with traditional business models, making it all too easy for executives to focus on superior technology as the solution to ensuring competitiveness.
 The organizational risk lies in overlooking the human factor.